learn-co-students/nyc-web-100818/14-intro-to-tdd/README.md

 ## SWBAT

-* Integrate testing into their current projects using RSpec
+* Integrate testing into their  projects using RSpec
 * Set up testing in a new project
 * Define Test-Driven development
 * Describe what a testing framework is and what the RSpec framework does